karlstolley/wsi/syllabus/_weeks/week-05.md

     video:
   - agenda:
     - "Framework selection: starting from No"
-    - Establishing minimal foundations in reference to generated code
-    - Establishing and seeking loosely-coupled component parts for a system
-    - Auditioning candidate components
-    - Tracking dependencies (manifests, semantic versioning)
+    - Abbreviated tour of an example framework (ExpressJS)
+    - Working with asynchronous JavaScript functions and APIs
     video:
 readings:
+  - "<cite>Great Web APIs</cite>, Ch.
+2"
   - <cite>Design It!</cite>, Ch.
 11–13, 17
 tasks:
   - Participate in Week Five reading discussion on Basecamp